 The East has some ordinary working-class beasts who prove themselves freak athletes against elite competition.

 This recap of The Titan Games season 2, episode 8 contains spoilers.
-You can check out our thoughts on the previous episode by clicking these words.

 We enter the final region for more Dwayne Johnson self-aggrandizement, which means a new crop of contestants and two new Titans — Olympic snowboarding champion Hannah Teter and former UFC Welterweight Champion Tyron “The Chosen One” Woodley.